Looking for an effective bed cooling system?

 It’s especially helpful for sleepers with night sweats and for couples who want a split-comfort option.

-The ChilliPad Cube has also undergone an upgrade.
+The Sleepme Cube System (formerly Chilisleep Cube) has also undergone an upgrade.

-You can also place it under the bed if there’s enough clearance (previous models could not be set up under the bed).
+You can also place it under a bed with 8 inches or more of clearance (previous models could not be set up under the bed).

-The heart of the system is the small cube that goes under your bed.
+The heart of the system is the small control unit that goes under your bed.
 It holds a 390-ml tank that you add distilled water to.

-The cube warms or cools the water depending on the temperature you have selected.
+The control unit warms or cools the water depending on the temperature you have selected.
 The temperature range is 55-115°F.

-The other part of the cooling system is a thin hydronic pad that goes over your mattress.
+The other part of the cooling system is a thin hydronic pad – the Chilipad Cool Mesh pad – that goes over your mattress.
 It has straps that hook under your mattress to keep it in place when you sleep.

 Within the pad are small tubes that circulate cooled or warmed water.
 You can’t feel the tubes through the pad.

-Because of water’s high thermal capacity, a water-cooled system like ChiliPad is more efficient than an air-cooled system.
+Because of water’s high thermal capacity, a water-cooled system like Sleepme Cube is more efficient than an air-cooled system.
 It can make the bed up to 15°F cooler than ambient temperature.

 You get fast and effective cooling or warming regardless of room temperature.

-Like BedJet, ChiliPad offers single and dual-zone temperature control.
+Like BedJet, the Cube offers single and dual-zone temperature control.

 A dual-zone system consists of one large pad with two distinct zones.
-Each zone is connected to its Cube and comes with its remote control.
+Each zone is connected to the control unit and comes with its remote control.

 This allows couples to control the temperature on their side of the bed.

-If only one of you needs temperature control, you can order a full, half queen, half king, or half Cal King size (depending on your bed size) and use it on just one side of the bed.
+If only one of you needs temperature control, you can order a single size for a Queen size bed or a Twin XL for a King size bed and use it on just one side of the bed.

-The cube does have some fan noise, but it’s not intrusive and could even be soothing if white noise helps you sleep better.
+The control unit does emit some fan noise, but it’s not intrusive and could even be soothing if white noise helps you sleep better.

-ChiliPad doesn’t have any smartphone or smart home control.
-You use a 3-button wireless remote control to increase/decrease temperature and turn the cube on/off.
+The Sleepme Cube system doesn’t have a smartphone or smart home control but does come with a 3-button wireless remote control you can use to increase/decrease temperature and turn the cube on/off.

-The Cube itself has a touch-sensitive control panel with the same buttons as well as a display showing the current temperature and a low water indicator.
+The control unit also has a touch-sensitive control panel with the same buttons as well as a display showing the current temperature and a low water indicator.

 - Cools fast and efficiently.